rmoriz/mvg-live/README.md

 ### User Preferences

-The user scan specify a default station or a default transport list (e.g. only specific transport systems) in a JSON file.
+You can specify a default station or a default transports list (e.g. only specific transport systems) in a JSON file.
 This only affects the CLI version!
 The first available file will be loaded:

 1. file specified in the environment variable: `MVG_FILE`